 Since 1975, the reported industrial water use within the IWV by Searles Valley Minerals has remained fairly constant at approximately 2,600 AFY on average.
 Searles Valley Minerals primarily uses the exported groundwater for their solution mining operations; however, they also provide potable water to the small community of Trona that supports the Searles Valley Minerals operation plant.

 The U.S. Navy uses groundwater to meet NAWS China Lake on-base water demands.
 Water uses on NAWS China Lake include potable water for office buildings, laboratories, residences, and schools.
-In 1975, the U.S. Navy reported their highest groundwater use at 5,000 AF.
-Over decades, as base personnel increasingly moved to off-base housing in Ridgecrest and after implementing of aggressive water conservation programs beginning in 2007, the U.S. Navy reduced their water use to 1,595 AF in 2015.
+In 1970, the U.S. Navy reported their highest groundwater use at 7,988 AF.
+Over decades, as base personnel increasingly moved to off-base housing in Ridgecrest and after implementing aggressive water conservation programs beginning in 2007, the U.S. Navy reduced their water use to 1,595 AF in 2015.

 Agriculture water use has increased significantly in recent decades as new ranches, orchards, and farms have developed in the IWV.
 Alfalfa and pistachios are the largest crops by volume grown in the IWV, with olives, tomatoes, and other crops producing significantly less.
 Pistachios typically require a water application rate of approximately 5 feet per year, while alfalfa requires a higher rate of 7 feet per year or more (Todd, 2014; McGraw et al., 2016).
 Total agriculture water use in 2015 was over 12,000 AF, comprising almost 50% of the total water use that year.
 Unless restricted, agricultural use is expected to increase significantly.